 This is Berlin.
 What’s going on here?

 No one who steps outside Berlin’s federal government district can fail to notice the overflowing garbage cans, the dog mess on the sidewalk, the neglected parks and the dead rats.
 The city’s registrars don’t issue birth certificates until long after birth [causing low-income families to lose state assistance because they missed deadlines for submitting paperwork], couples planning to marry set up camp outside the town halls at dawn, dead people can’t be buried because the authorities are overburdened.
-It can take up to 38 days for a death certificate to be issued.
+It can take 38 days to get a death certificate.
 In Pankow, a last-minute courier handed over the papers during a memorial service in a cemetery chapel.
 Appropriately enough, the unresponsive software used by the records offices is called Autista.
 The company that produced it insists that it works everywhere else, just not in Berlin.

 Predictably, the national elections last fall didn’t go off without hiccups in Berlin either.
 Forty-six janitors refused to work on a Sunday outside their normal hours (which would be compensated by time off) and unlock schools that were to be used as polling stations.
 The all-clear came only two days before the elections.
 “Voting will be possible” is a headline you wouldn’t see anywhere in Germany but in Berlin.
 And it actually proved to be somewhat premature.
 Long after all the results had come through from the rest of the country, the Berliners were still counting.
 Because of “software problems.”
-One district didn’t get their results in until the early morning [which is absolutely unheard of in Germany, where results normally are officially final a few hours after polls close, before bedtime.
-Note that the original article didn’t bother to explain this, because Germans can’t conceive of election results taking more than a few hours to be finalized.]
+One district didn’t get their results in until the early morning [which is absolutely unheard of in Germany, where results are normally final, or very nearly so, a few hours after polls close.
+The original article didn’t bother to explain this, because Germans can’t conceive of election races taking more than a few hours to be called.]

 So what’s wrong with Berlin?
 It seems to be in love with failure.
 But that doesn’t stop more and more people from falling in love with Berlin.
 Take us, for example.
 One of us is a columnist, the other the editor-in-chief of the Berlin daily Der Tagesspiegel (Daily Mirror).
 We’ve been living here for decades, observing and writing about the day-to-day madness and the city’s various shortcomings.
 More often than not, these are the result of organized incompetence.
 In Berlin, it takes three years to get a zebra crossing painted [the Green Party exerts considerable effort and fanfare to organize citizen groups and protests just to get single zebra crossings painted; citywide pedestrian safety planning being out of the question], four years to put up a traffic light, seven years to renovate an opera house.
 The Pergamon building site on Museum Island has become a permanent building site, a monument to itself, four years behind schedule and well over budget.
 The doubling of costs seems to be more or less mandatory in this town.
 The main source of trouble apparently is a historical pump that is getting in the way of the underground work.
 [Just as historical fort foundations contributed to the Staatsoper’s eye-popping delays and cost overruns.
 Is this the first time anyone has ever renovated anything in Germany?]
 Attempts to build an airport have been going on for eleven years.
 The planned opening was canceled five years ago; we still have our invitations.
 Now they say 2019 might be the year – if all goes well.
 But when does anything ever go well in Berlin?